Did litter become a cargo cult? Sat 01 June 2024

 Refillable ampullae.
 Source: Vintage Oil Cans - Dreamstime

 Like pilgrims' ampullae, these oil dispensers won't stand up on their own.
-They were designed to be carried around by mobile workers.
-In the pockets of overalls and boiler suits.
+They were designed to be carried around n the pockets of overalls and boiler suits.
+By mobile workers.
+By workers who moved around on the job.

-The disappearance of loops catches the transition from clothing without pockets to clothing with pockets.
-From hand-crafted leather and fur to machine-woven fabrics.
+Perhaps the disappearance of loops catches the transition from clothing without pockets to clothing with pockets.
+The transition from work-clothes hand-crafted from leather and fur to work-clothes made from woven fabrics.

 These oil cans weren't only designed to carry machine oil.
 They were designed to keep it handy.

 Because agricultural shearing and cutting tools take a lot of sharpening and lubricating.
-Especially when you are paid per piece.
-Such as for shearing and flensing (hide removal).
+Especially when you are paid per piece and therefore working through as much hair, hide and skin as possible

 The shell pattern on some pilgrimage ampullae hints at the evolution of oil refining.